-PERSONAL QUALITIES
+1.1 PERSONAL QUALITIES

 Self-belief This prime personal quality is built upon success and learning in a broad range of varied situations over time.
-Self- awareness Know their own strengths and limitations, and they use failure or misjudgement as an opportunity for learning.
-Self- management Self-management, supported by emotional self-awareness, enables them to regulate their behaviour, even when provoked.
+Self awareness Know their own strengths and limitations, and they use failure or misjudgement as an opportunity for learning.
+Self management Self-management, supported by emotional self-awareness, enables them to regulate their behaviour, even when provoked.
 Drive for improvement Motivates and works with others in order to reach organisational goals.
 Personal integrity Influences, convinces or impresses others in a way that results in acceptance, agreement or behaviour change.

-Tell us about a time when you supported someone (friend/colleague/family/patient)?
+Tell us about a time when you supported a colleague who was having difficulties at work?

-Tell us about a time when you have worked as part of a team/group and what your contribution/role was?
+Tell us about a time when you have worked as part of a team and what was your contribution?